afpineda/CSVUtils/README.md

 - **Writing**:

   Call `TCSVRecord.Clear` to start with an empty record.
 Then, write `TCSVRecord.FieldCount` to set a number of fields.
 Then, write data to the `TCSVRecord.Field[]` array.
 Since this array is of type [Variant](https://wiki.freepascal.org/Variant), any variant-compatible data type will be accepted.
 Such data will be converted to
   CSV text when reading `TCSVRecord.AsText` or calling `TCSVRecord.Write()`.
 Some "global" properties may affect how CSV text is generated.
-For example:
+Example:

   ```pascal
   csv := TCSVRecord.Create;